RussTedrake/manipulation/Developers.md

 ```
 - Hopefully [direct poetry
 support](https://github.com/bazelbuild/rules_python/issues/340) will land soon, or I can use [rules_python_poetry](https://github.com/AndrewGuenther/rules_python_poetry) directly; but it looks like it will still require poetry to fix [their issue](# https://github.com/python-poetry/poetry-plugin-export/issues/176).
-- The awk command forces [torch to be cpu-only for bazel](https://drakedevelopers.slack.com/archives/C2PMBJVAN/p1697855405335329).

 ## To install the pre-commit hooks